 2H Mechanical banks with the Bank of the San Juans, with advisement from Jennifer Landini, VP & Senior Commercial Loan Officer.
 The company has a $250K L.O.C.

-2H Mechanical makes safety one of its highest priorities.
+2H Mechanical makes safety its highest priority.
 All field staff have a minimum of 10-hour OSHA and SDS training along with weekly on-site safety meetings.
-We do our upmost to ensure that our employees have the right tools and equipment to work efficiently and safely.
+We do our utmost to ensure that our employees have the right tools and equipment to work efficiently and safely.
 Our current insurance experience premium modifier is 0.9.

 We like to think that accidents never happen, but they do.
-2H Mechanical has worker’s compensation, general liability, vehicle and an umbrella policy to ensure that you never have to claim on your policy, if anything goes wrong.
+2H Mechanical has worker’s compensation, general liability, vehicle and an umbrella policy to ensure that you never have to claim on your policy, should anything go wrong.